ejs-sol/pdf365/documentation/Watermark.md

 # Watermark

-Adding watermark to your documents is easy.
-Just follow these easy steps:
+Adding watermark to your documents is straightforward.
+Just follow these steps:

 #### 1. First, get your document ready.